 - B.A./B.S. required; J.D. strongly preferred.

-- five to seven years of progressively increasing responsibility in academic administration or a law firm or business environment.
+- At least five years of increasing responsibility in academic administration, law firm and/or business environment.

 - A history of working successfully with diverse constituencies, including employers, faculty, alumni, current students, prospective students, and colleagues.

-- We seek candidates with established track records as collaborators in the workplace; commitment to the Penn Law ideal of collaboration is required.
+- Commitment to innovation, fostering a kind and supportive work environment, and an established track records as collaborators in the workplace.
+Commitment to the Penn Law ideal of collaboration is required.

 A cover letter is required with application materials.Job Location - City, State

 Penn adheres to a policy that prohibits discrimination on the basis of race, color, sex, sexual orientation, gender identity, religion, creed, national or ethnic origin, citizenship status, age, disability, veteran status, or any other legally protected class.

 Background check required after a conditional job offer is made.
 Consideration of the background check will be tailored to the requirements of the job.

 Health, Life, and Flexible Spending Accounts: Penn offers comprehensive medical, prescription, behavioral health, dental, vision, and life insurance benefits to protect you and your family’s health and welfare.
 You can also use flexible spending accounts to pay for eligible health care and dependent care expenses with pre-tax dollars.